Please read these instructions before continuing on to the application.

 $50 Fee for Repeat Applicants - To be paid if you were previously qualified to sit for the CPA Exam as a California candidate.

 In the event your check is returned by the bank, you will be responsible for the entire amount.
 In addition, you will be charged a $25 fee for checks returned due to insufficient funds, a stop payment, or closed account.
 All fees will be assessed immediately upon discovery of a stop payment or a returned check.
 You will not be scheduled for any future exam sections until all fees have been paid in full.

 You will pay all CPA Exam section fees directly to the National Association of State Boards of Accountancy (NASBA) after the CBA has approved your application.
-The CBA will review your application and educational qualifications.
+The CBA approves applications that meet educational requirements.
 Once you are approved, you will receive confirmation from the CBA regarding your approval to sit along with information on how to select the CPA Exam section(s) you will be sitting for.
-The selection may be made online from your client account.
+The selection(s) may be made from your client account.
 A selection must be made within one year from the date the CBA approved your application.
 If you fail to make any section selections within one year, per CBA Regulation section 71, your application will be abandoned and all fees forfeited, after which point, you must submit a new application to the CBA and pay the repeat application fee.

-Important: All required coursework and degree(s) conferred MUST be shown on official transcripts and/or CBA-approved foreign credential service evaluations.
+In order to qualify you must have completed all degree requirements, including 24 semester units each in accounting and business-related subjects.
+All required coursework and degree(s) conferred must be shown on official transcripts and/or CBA-approved foreign credential service evaluations.

-1. A statement that you are enrolled and in good standing in a program that will result in the conferral of a baccalaureate degree upon completion of either a master's degree or the required 150 semester units.
+1. A statement that you are enrolled and in good standing in a program that will result in the conferral of a bachelor's degree upon completion of either a master's degree or the required 150 semester units.